 If you’re considering making the switch from glasses to contacts, you might also consider laser vision-correction surgery.
 At Southwestern Eye Center, we utilize the most sophisticated laser technologies to deliver unsurpassed accuracy that often leads to 20/20 vision or better and reduces or eliminates the need to wear eyeglasses and contact lenses.

 The best way to determine which vision correction option is right for you is to speak with an eye doctor that can assess your specific needs and find a solution that fits your unique lifestyle.
-Contact the eye care professionals Southwestern Eye Center if you have any questions or to schedule your appointment today.
+Contact the eye care professionals Southwestern Eye Center if you have any questions.